About

 My writing isn’t exclusionary.

-I don’t write solely for chronic illness and/or neurodivergent folks.
-I focus on living life with intention that just-so happens to revolve around the chronically ill and the neurodivergent.
-Which means anyone can benefit from it, especially those who want to take life and work a little slower and approach both with more purpose.
+I don’t write solely for chronic illness and/or neurodivergent readers.
+I focus on living life with intention that just so happens to revolve around the chronically ill and the neurodivergent—anyone can benefit from it; especially those who want to take life and work a little slower, and approach both with more purpose.

 [ Journal and bullet journal of Sara Eatherton-Goff ]

-My goal is to not run myself into the ground like I’ve repeatedly done in the past; holding myself to some neurotypical, healthy-person standards that have set me up for failure from the very start.
+My goal is to not run myself into the ground like I’ve repeatedly done in the past, holding myself to some unrealistic standard that set me up for failure from the very start.

-If you take anything from this, let it be that I care about you and that my goal is to expand what we both know, what we can empathize and sympathize with, and contribute to bettering us both, whether that be through non-fiction or exploring fictionalized scenarios.
+My goal is to expand what we both know, and what we can empathize and sympathize with while contributing to bettering us all, whether that be through real stories or fictionalized scenarios.

 Sara